 What are these startling orthodontic prices we mentioned?
 They can vary significantly based on your condition’s severity, your dentist or orthodontist’s rates, and the type of treatment you choose.

 On average, your Invisalign treatment will cost somewhere between $3,000 and $8,000.
 That’s a pretty big range, but only because the price is subject to several influencing factors.
 Your condition’s severity, treatment length, dentist’s expertise, and even where you live can affect your final price.
 Read through our true cost of Invisalign guide for a closer look.

 Although Invisalign pioneered mainstream clear aligner treatment, they’re no longer the only producer.
 ClearCorrect hit the scene in 2006 and has been a worthy competitor ever since.
 They charge less for lab fees than Invisalign does, so their prices can be slightly lower, often in the $3,000–$5,000 range (although up to $8,000 is possible too).
 Then there’s SureSmile, who offers an affordable, highly customizable alternative that typically costs $2,000–$6,000, and 3M Clarity, who makes some of the most powerful aligners out there and often costs $3,000–$8,000.

 At-Home Clear Aligners

 While Invisalign must be administered in a dentist or orthodontist’s office, at-home aligners let you complete treatment (you guessed it) at home.
 A remote dentist will design your treatment and you’ll receive all of your aligners in the mail, then follow your treatment plan to gradually shift your teeth.

 Our top-ranked provider is Byte, which costs $1,999 for standard treatment and $2,399 for Byte At-Night.
-They don’t have the absolute lowest price on the market, but their treatment plans are just four months on average, and they put a lifetime guarantee on your smile.
+They don’t have the absolute lowest price on the market, but they claim their average treatment plan length is just 4–5 months, and they put a lifetime guarantee on your smile.
 Plus, Byte will walk you through the entire insurance process, from initial coverage checks to claims and anything else you might need, making it a lot easier.
 Check out our guide on insurance coverage with Byte for more info.